The Adventures of Buckaroo Banzai Across the 8th Dimension: Plot

 Banzai and the Cavaliers return to the Banzai Institute, where they are met by John Parker, a messenger from John Emdall, the leader of the peaceful Black Lectroids of Planet 10.
 Parker delivers a recording from Emdall in which she explains that her people have been at war with the hostile Red Lectroids for years, managing to banish them to the 8th dimension.
 Lizardo's failed test of the overthruster in 1938 allowed the Red Lectroids' tyrannical leader, Lord John Whorfin, to take over Lizardo's mind and enable several dozen of his allies to escape.
 Because Banzai has now perfected the overthruster, Emdall fears Whorfin and his allies will try to acquire it to free the other Red Lectroids and tasks Banzai with stopping Whorfin; otherwise, the Black Lectroids will attack Russia from their orbiting ship, triggering a nuclear World War III that will annihilate the Red Lectroids on Earth as well as humankind.

 The Cavaliers track the Red Lectroids to Yoyodyne Propulsion Systems in New Jersey.
-They realize that Orson Welles's broadcast of The War of the Worlds described the Lectroids' arrival in 1938, though afterward the Lectroids forced him to state it was fictional.
+They realize that Orson Welles's broadcast of The War of the Worlds described the Lectroids' arrival in Grovers Mill, New Jersey in 1938, though afterward the Lectroids forced him to state it was fictional.
 Yoyodyne has been building a spacecraft to cross over to the 8th dimension, disguised as a new United States Air Force bomber.
-While the Cavaliers are planning their response, Red Lectroids break into the Institute and kidnap Penny, unaware that they have also captured the overthruster, which she was carrying.
+While the Cavaliers plan their response, Red Lectroids break into the Institute and kidnap Penny, unaware that they have also captured the overthruster, which she was carrying.

 At Yoyodyne, Penny refuses to tell the Red Lectroids where the overthruster is, and they begin torturing her.
-Banzai enters Yoyodyne headquarters alone; the Cavaliers follow, reinforced by several groups of the Blue Blaze Irregulars, civilians recruited to assist the Cavaliers when necessary.
+Banzai enters Yoyodyne headquarters alone; the Cavaliers soon follow, reinforced by several groups of the Blue Blaze Irregulars—civilians recruited to assist the Cavaliers.
 Banzai saves Penny and fights off the Red Lectroids, though she is wounded and unconscious.
 While the Cavaliers tend to her, Banzai and Parker sneak into a pod on the Yoyodyne spacecraft.
 Lacking Banzai's overthruster, Whorfin insists they use his imperfect model, which fails to make the dimensional transition; instead, the Red Lectroid spaceship breaks through the Yoyodyne wall and takes off into the atmosphere.

-Lord Whorfin ejects the pod containing Banzai and Parker from the craft, but they manage to activate it and use its weapon systems to destroy Whorfin and the other Red Lectroids.
+Lord Whorfin ejects the pod containing Banzai and Parker from the craft, but they activate it and use its weapon systems to destroy Whorfin and the other Red Lectroids.
 Banzai parachutes back to Earth while Parker returns to his people in orbit using the pod.
-With the situation resolved and war averted, Banzai finds Penny has died from her injuries.
-When he goes to give her a final kiss, Emdall gives Banzai another brief shock, reviving Penny.
+With the situation resolved and war averted, Banzai finds Penny, who appears to have died from her injuries.
+When he gives her a farewell kiss, Emdall allows Banzai one more brief moment of electricity, reviving Penny.